JohnsonHsieh/iNEXT/README.md

 </h5>
 iNEXT (iNterpolation and EXTrapolation) is an R package modified from the original version supplied in the Supplement of Chao et al. (2014).
 In this updated version, we have added more user-friendly features and refined the graphic displays.
 Please notice the updated time and replace your old version by the most recent one.
 In this document, we provide a quick introduction to show how to run iNEXT.
 Detailed information about iNEXT functions is provided in [iNEXT Manual](http://chao.stat.nthu.edu.tw/blog/wp-content/uploads/2014/01/iNEXT-manual.pdf) which is also available in [CRAN](cran.r-project.org/web/packages/iNEXT/index.html).
 Examples/details are also included in an application paper by Hsieh et al. (2015).

 To run iNEXT, the user supplies a matrix, data.frame (species by sites), or list of species abundances or incidence frequencies (called reference sample).
-If datatype = â€œincidence", then the first entry of the input data must be total number of sampling units in each column or list. iNEXT focuses on three measures of Hill numbers of order q: species richness (q = 0), Shannon diversity (q = 1, exponential of Shannon entropy) and Simpson diversity (q = 2, inverse of Simpson concentration).
+If datatype = ?€œincidence", then the first entry of the input data must be total number of sampling units in each column or list. iNEXT focuses on three measures of Hill numbers of order q: species richness (q = 0), Shannon diversity (q = 1, exponential of Shannon entropy) and Simpson diversity (q = 2, inverse of Simpson concentration).
 For each diversity measure, iNEXT computes the following two types of rarefaction (interpolation) and extrapolation (prediction) and the associated 95% confidence intervals:

 1. Sample-size-based rarefaction and extrapolation: diversity estimates for rarefied and extrapolated samples up to a maximum size (double reference sample size by default or a user-specified endpoint); see below.
 2. Coverage-based rarefaction and extrapolation: diversity estimates for rarefied and extrapolated samples for sample coverage up to a maximum coverage that is obtained from the double reference sample size by default or a user-specified endpoint; see below).